lab11/opo/README.md

 To use the old, EPIC based platform, simply use 'make opo'.
 Everything should just work, although note that there are only two LEDS on this board.

-TO use the new, smaller msp430f1611 + CC2420 platform, use 'make opo2'.
+To use the new, smaller msp430f1611 + CC2420 platform, use 'make opo2'.
 Basic applications like Blink will work, but note that the flash chip is power gated and I2C0/SPI0 are multiplexed using an analog switch.